Anonymousicse/ICSE2024/README.md

 The **songua** folder stores the Java version implementation of NSGA-II, and the implementation of NSGA-II depends on the *Jmetal* library.
 /code/songua/src/main/java/org/osino/Runners/NSGAII.java provides a Java implementation of the NSGA-II algorithm.
-The NSGAII.java is packaged into an *NSGAII.jar* file for calling, it is stored in /code/lib/NSGAII.jar.
+The NSGAII.java was packaged into an *NSGAII.jar* file for calling, and it is stored in /code/lib/NSGAII.jar.

 The above four files are the core code of this paper.